 Postdoc: Dr Ben Chan

-Postdoctoral Research Assistant at Bournemouth University
+Postdoctoral Research Assistant at University of Bristol

 The main focus of Ben’s research is on macroscopic (techno-typological) and microscopic (use-wear) analyses of stone tools.
 Ben uses these approaches to investigate the role that technology played within prehistoric societies, and more specifically, to investigate how craft and subsistence activities bound societies together.
 Within the context of Neolithic Britain this has led to a particular interest in the broader setting of settlement, craft and subsistence activities in which gatherings at prehistoric monuments occurred.